 Small businesses that adopt modern point-of-sale (POS) systems are in a position to better serve shoppers’ needs on a personal level, too.
 Tracking customer sales data and purchase histories give small retailers a complete view of who’s buying what.
 This data also plays a key role in making strategic purchasing decisions and fine-tuning marketing and loyalty campaigns to entice customers back through the doors—be they physical or digital.

-POS systems like free Square POS are within the budgetary reach of even the smallest seller.
+POS systems like Square POS are within the budgetary reach of even the smallest seller.
 With it, retailers of any size can gather shopper data via in-store and online sales and use these insights to deliver marketing efforts wherever buyers are—online, in-store, via email or loyalty promotions.
 Add to that a full suite of business, sales, and inventory management tools, and even a free POS system dramatically evens the playing field.

 Millennials and Generation Z Patronize Local Businesses